sosuisen/bmi-mvvm-with-builder/README.md

 ## Tech Stack

 - **Java 23** - Latest features and performance improvements.
-- **JavaFX 24.0.2** - Modern desktop UI framework with data bindings.
+- **JavaFX 24.0.2** - Modern desktop UI framework with data bindings and animations.
 - **JavaFX Builder API** - Fluent API for UI construction.
   - The JavaFX Builder API is built with [JavaFX Builder API Generator](https://github.com/sosuisen/javafx-builder-api-generator).
   - Note that this artifact has not yet been registered with Maven Central.
 You can try out the API with the -SNAPSHOT version.